ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-05-05-PMA-COVID19-Response.md

 **Response Efforts to Embrace Full-Time Telework**

-- The Treasury Department created a “Get My Payment” application to inform taxpayers on the status of their Economic Impact Payment.
-The application went live on April 15,2020 and has had over 305 million visits to date.
+- The **Treasury Department** created a “Get My Payment” application to inform taxpayers on the status of their Economic Impact Payment.
+The application went live on April 15, 2020 and has had over 305 million visits to date.

 - The **Small Business Administration (SBA)** created new intake portals and expanded existing cloud-based solutions support tools for borrowers and lenders.
 This included launching Economic Injury Disaster Loan programs for economic impact due to COVID-19 and implementing the new Paycheck Protection Program (PPP) within one week.
 Through May 1, SBA has approved over $500 billion in PPP loans to support payroll costs for borrowers impacted by COVID-19.